Philippos123/vegan-resturant.1/README.md

 (7) As an admin I can help create accounts.

 (8) As an admin I can delete accounts.

+(9) As an admin I can see if someone deletes an booking.

 ### As the Site owner
 (1) As a site owner I can provide a fully responsive site for my customers.